AnubhavShivhare2003/Git-hub-work/Unit-1/Introduction to version control and git.md

 ---

-## 🎯 Why Git is Perfect for Hostel Students at CodingGita
+## 🎯 Why Git is Perfect for Students at CodingGita

 1. **Works Offline** – Even if hostel Wi-Fi is down, you can still work.
 2. **Full History Saved** – You never lose your work, even if your laptop crashes.